mrsimpson/slides-data-in-motion/slides.md

 <!--
 Disclaimer: My mom didn't actually say that.
 I derived it from her words when she told me to clean up my room "NOW" when I was a child.

 As architects, we should wish for analysts to specify tolerated latency prior to designing a system.
-Unfortunately, this decision is usually outside of the system boundary, but part of the context – and this context ma vary
+Unfortunately, this decision is usually outside of the system boundary, but part of the context – and this context may vary

 -->